vincGarry/NASA-API/README.md

 }
 ```
 ### `/getTenClosestAsteroidAndSaveToDB`
-This **POST** endpoint will fetch ten closest asteroids data from NASA Open API from specific dates while also saving it into the database
+This **POST** endpoint will fetch ten closest asteroids data from NASA Open API by specific dates while also saving it into the database

 Request body(application/json):
 ```